António Ferreira Gomes: Background

-Letter to Salazar and Exile (1958-1969)
+Letter to Salazar and Exile (1958–1969)

 The letter, which was meant to be private, acknowledged his former admiration for Salazar and some of Salazar's politics in the first years of his regime, but ultimately criticized his social politics, saying that they were promoters of poverty and social inequality; against some of the basic tenets recognized in Catholic social doctrine, such as the right to political association.
 He accused Salazar that instead of fighting Communism, his reactionary politics were promoting it, since they gave reason to many of the fair demands of the Communists.
 Gomes suggested that the regime should start political reforms, which would eventually lead to true democracy in Portugal, which was in line with the Catholic Church's social doctrine.
 The letter asked for a private meeting between Gomes and Salazar to debate these issues.

 Salazar was outraged by the letter, since it broke the traditional mould of the Portuguese Catholic Church hierarchy being a mere tool of the regime.
 Salazar refused to answer it, but was unable to act against the bishop as he hadn't committed any crime within Portuguese legislation.
 Salazar decided to act more cynically: when the bishop was returning to Portugal in 1959, after a trip to Italy, he was denied entrance into Portugal.
 Salazar tried several times to force Gomes to resign, but he repeatedly refused.
 In a letter to António de Faria, the Portuguese ambassador at the Vatican in 1962, Salazar called Gomes "a sick person and the greatest evil was having made him a bishop".
 Gomes was still refused entry to Portugal when his mother died, forcing him to not attend the service.
 His exile abroad would last until the new Council President Marcello Caetano allowed his return in 1969.

 Return from Exile

 In the last years of Salazar's regime, Gomes kept a low profile, but he remained a reference for the Catholic wing of the Democratic Opposition, to which he was widely sympathetic.
-In the aftermath of the 25 de Abril revolution which overthrew the fascist regime in 1974, he warned against the dangers of "philosophical materialism" and "money materialism".
+In the aftermath of the 25 de Abril revolution which overthrew the authoritarian regime in 1974, he warned against the dangers of "philosophical materialism" and "money materialism".

 He retired as Bishop of Porto in 1982 and died in Ermesinde in 1989.